lukeod/vampiresurvivors-modding/localization-system.md

 ```

 ### Data-Specific Localization
-Each data type handles its own localization through specialized methods:
+Based on the decompiled code, each data type appears to handle its own localization through specialized methods:

 ```csharp
 // Weapon localization